Get PeakVisor App

 Although they didn’t terminate the contract with Ikon, the JHMR management made changes.
 They restricted the number of skiers per day on multi-resort passes, chopped sales of day passes at the ticket office, and implemented a reservation system.

-Lift lines at Jackson Hole have improved significantly since the changes.
+Lift lines at JHMR have improved significantly since the changes.
 The line at the Tram is still long because cable cars don’t have a lot of skier capacity and because the Tram is one of the best in the world.
-At the other lifts, there is unlikely to be a significant line unless it is peak season or a big powder day.
+There is unlikely to be a significant line at the other lifts unless it is Peak Season or a big powder day.

 Slopes